 Simple English definitions for legal terms

-Read a random definition: notice of appeal
+Read a random definition: Brandenburg test

 A national-treatment clause is a rule in some agreements, usually related to business, that gives foreigners the same rights as locals in certain situations.